QuantEcon/lecture-source-py/source/rst/amss3.rst

-We only want unconditional expectations because we are in an IID case
+We only want unconditional expectations because we are in an IID case.

 So we'll set :math:`s=0` and just pick off expectations associated with the first row of :math:`\pi`